Is Calacatta Quartz Too Bold for Small Kitchens?

 Ignoring Lighting Conditions

-Natural light dramatically changes how quartz appears throughout the day.
+Natural light can dramatically change how quartz appears throughout the day.

 Overcomplicating the Design